PostgREST/postgrest-docs/configuration.rst

 .. note::

-  The :ref:`db-channel-enabled` config option enables the notification channel by default.
+  The ``db-channel-enabled`` config option enables the notification channel by default.
   This setting is incompatible with connection poolers such as PgBouncer in transaction pooling mode and should be set to ``false`` in that case.

 .. _db-uri: